The Home of Tibetan Buddhist Texts in Translation

 5. The Illuminating the Meaning of Tantra: A Commentary on the Sādhana of Yumka, the Queen of Great Bliss, by Ratön Ngawang Tendzin Dorje (in short called the Ratik commentary), says these are: 1) a bone ring for the crown, 2) earrings, 3) a necklace, 4) anklets and bracelets for the ankles, wrists and upper arms, 5) a girdle and 6) a sacred Brahmanic thread.

 6. Tib.
-Pema Tötreng Tsal, in other words, Padmasambhava
+Pema Tötreng Tsal, in other words, Padmasambhava.

 7. The three nested beings are the commitment being (Skt. samayasattva), the wisdom being (Skt. jñānasattva) and the meditation being (Skt. samādhisattva).

-8. That is, the wisdom deity
+8. That is, the wisdom deity, Samantabhadra.

 9. Literally ‘the two tenth days’, meaning the 10th day of the lunar calendar and the 10th day of the new moon (the 15th day), which is the 25th.
 On these two days one practises the full-length sādhana, which includes the tsok offering.